matteomenapace/making-cheese/recipes/cashew-cheese-starter/README.md

 * 19.08.2015
 	* 14:00: soaked 1 cup of dry cashews (and then halved the other ingredients)
 	* 21:00: started the culture with 1/6 rejuvelac from 11.08
+* 20.08.2015
+	* 21:30: placed culture in the fridge, sealed

+### Batch 2

+Inspired by the *Cream Cheese* recipe in [The non-dairy Evolution Cookbook](https://www.google.co.uk/shopping/product/17828614656256450270) by Skye Michael Conroy.

+* 20.08.2015
+	* 15:00: soaked 1 cup of dry cashews (and then halved the other ingredients) and put them in the fridge
+	* 21:30: started culture with 1/6 cup of coconut oil, 1/3 tsp salt and 2/9 cup of rejuvelac (from 10.08)

 <!--* 09.08.2015
 	* Used fresh quinoa rejuvelac (just drained from the sprouts)